Index funds are a broad category of funds designed to track some underlying index.

 At the end of the fund name you’ll see either ‘Acc’ (accumulation) or ‘Inc’ (income).

-Some of the companies held by a fund pay out dividends, those dividends leave the companies bank account and are paid to the the funds bank account.
+Some of the companies held by a fund pay out dividends – cash payments to investors.
+If you’re investing via a fund, the dividends are paid to the fund.

-With the Accumulation version of the fund, those dividends are instead reinvested to buy more of the companies within the fund.
-Since the money remains in the fund, the unit price does not decrease.
+An Accumulation fund uses the dividends to buy more of the companies within the fund.
+As the dividend payment has stayed within the fund, its unit price is not affected.

-Neither getting dividends paid out as cash nor having them automatically reinvested is a ‘hack’ or ‘cheat’ for growing wealth faster!
+Neither getting dividends paid out as cash via an Income fund nor having them automatically reinvested via an Accumulation fund is a ‘hack’ or ‘cheat’ for growing wealth faster!
 It is the same amount of money.

 If you’re investing in a S&S ISA, S&S LISA or pension, using an accumulation fund is generally preferable to reinvesting dividends manually as it saves you the hassle and delays (and fees if applicable).
 However if you are investing in a taxable account, using income funds makes tracking your tax liabilities easier.